eficode-academy/istio-katas/001-basic-traffic-routing.md

 - **Use the versioned app graph to observe route precedence in Kiali**

-Observe the traffic flow in Kiali using the **versioned app graph**.
+Go to **Graph** menu item in Kiali and select the **Versioned app graph** from the drop down menu and observe the traffic flow.
 You will see that traffic is now being routed to the version 2 service.

 ![Routing precedence](images/basic-route-precedence-vs.png)

-Routing rules are evaluated in sequential order from top to bottom, with the first rule in the virtual service definition being given highest priority.
+Routing rules are evaluated in **sequential** order from top to bottom, with the first rule in the virtual service definition being given highest priority.

 Reorder the destination rules so that service `name-v1` will be evaluated first and apply the changes.